numerik11/ESP32-Irrigation-Control/README.md

-Irrigation controller degsined to use ESP32 controlled KC868 6 relay module from aliexpress.
+Irrigation controller degsined to use KC868 6 relay module from aliexpress.

-Can also be used with any ESP controller with relays asign pins in setup page.
+Can also be used with any ESP32 controller with relays asign pins in setup page.